whatsinport

 Rostock town center is relatively compact so it is fairly easy to take in a number of sites within the course of a day.
 The place to start is St Peter's Church (St Petrikirche) in the oldest part of the city in the east.
 It started life as a wooden church in the 13th century but was followed by a brick Gothic construction with an 117m (380ft) tower which served as a landmark for sailors for centuries.
 Air raids destroyed the tower and part of the church in 1942.
 After a long wait of 52 years, the tower was rebuilt to a height of 125m (410ft) this time with a modern lift so visitors can ascend to a viewing floor.

-You can also take a train from Warnemunde to Luebeck, with a a change in Rostock.
-Luebeck is a delightful old city to visit.
+You can also take a train from Warnemunde to Lubeck, with a change in Rostock.
+Lubeck is a delightful old city to visit.
 Trains run quite frequently.

-In the vicinity of the canal called der Alte Strom (Old Channel), with its various restaurants, pubs and traditional fishing boats, regional specialties are offered in a fish market.
+In Warnemunde in the vicinity of the canal called der Alte Strom (Old Channel), with its various restaurants, pubs and traditional fishing boats is rather touristy but fun to spend a few hours.

 Currency: